Binghamton-University-CS/Spring2024-CP4-test-cases/README.md

 4. Check if your program's output align with the 'EXPECTED OUTPUTS' output (Doesn't have to be exact while recommended).

 **Please note that these test cases might not cover all the scenarios for grading.
 Feel free to ask if you have any questions or concerns about them.**

+- In case you encounter an "spawn id exp4 not open" error, it indicates that the test-helper script tried to interact with an already-terminated process (in this case, your executable's).
+It may likely be a segmentation fault of your program.